 The three-page website encourages user interaction.
 Its home page contains two buttons that, together, answer the same question of What’s News?.
 Each one of these words directs viewers to one of two more pages.
 The page What’s contains a single video that compiles all of my footage and graphics, while News shows a more creative layout that features a variety of overlapping shapes, images, and videos.

 Unlike all others, the video on the What's page does not have start and stop buttons, symbolizing the lack of control people have over their learning process while in echo chambers.
 However, there is still an option to see the same content differently through the button at the bottom of the page.

 Throughout the presentation, my subject keeps a flowerpot indoors.
 This item becomes one of confinement, initially trapping the subjects’ world within its walls while she retrieves a newspaper.
 She refuses to read it or water the seeds within the flowerpot; her actions show missed opportunities for personal growth.
 The subject ventures outdoors, an unfamiliar place to her, but eventually sees parts of her home there, reminders that people can retain their identities while encountering new ideas.
 However, accepting them often takes time, which is why she crumples the newspaper out of frustration and walks back home to destroy it with the water from her faucets.
 She forgets that she had left the flowerpot on a porch ledge and it too fills with water during a rainstorm.

 When my subject looks outdoors for the last time, she realizes that a plant has finally sprouted from her flowerpot.
 In What’s News, water symbolizes the dual purpose of online discussion: it can silence opposing voices but also help them flourish.
 We as media consumers will decide how to use it.

-Tools used: Digital camera; Adobe Photoshop and AfterEffects; HTML and CSS
+Tools used: Digital camera; Adobe Photoshop, AfterEffects, and Audition; HTML and CSS